MooseCoding/23571-Decode-Next/README.md

 somewhere in here lies 2000 lines of code that decide whether we 🏎️ move, 🚫 crash, or 💀 explode mid-auton.

-it’s java. it’s android. it’s pain. it’s art.
+it’s kotlin. it’s android. it’s pain. it’s art. it's a piece of ..

 ---